consultant-github/projects2info/intro001_README.md

 <br>

 “It will be great to have her help with the project as we plan testing in the next few months, where she will help organize and structure especially the UAT aspect with \[the customer].
 She had done that in the past and has templates we can use as well.
-She has been doing great with \[customer] relationships and has added (sic) a lot of value to help them figure out what the to-be process would look like.”<br>
+She has been doing great with \[customer] relationships and has addes (sic) a lot of value to help them figure out what the to-be process would look like.”<br>
-\--Senior Project Manager, 2/13/2025
+\--Senior Project Manager, 2/2025

 <br>